FitFiles - FIT File Creation and Sensor Logging Tutorial

 FIT File Writing Process

-1. File Creation: Create new FIT file on session start
+1. File Creation: (Re)create the FIT file truncated on each save

-5. Session Finalization: Write session summary on completion
+5. Session Finalization: Write the session summary on completion

-6. CRC Calculation: Compute and append file CRC
+6. CRC Calculation: finish() computes and appends the file CRC

 Glance UI Implementation